If you’re looking for some of the more quirky things to do in Seoul, then this list is for you!

-7. Hang out with cats, dogs, raccoons, sheep, or snakes in cafés.
+7. Hang out with cats, dogs, sheep, or snakes in cafés.

-There are so many random animal cafes in Seoul, and as far as I’ve researched they’re all well taken care of.
+There are so many random animal cafes in Seoul, and as far as I’ve researched, most are well taken care of (of course, always do your reserch before you go!).
 While the coffee might be a little overpriced and subpar, getting to pet and hang out with a bunch of kitties more than makes up for it.

 8. Head to Petite France for a storybook escape.